 So what does that look like when marketers put the AI plan into action?

-- Leads can be routed to right sales people, Sometimes, lead generation campaigns are botched because a lead goes to the wrong salesperson.
+- Leads routed to the right sales people.
+Sometimes, lead generation campaigns are botched because a lead goes to the wrong salesperson.
 Artificial intelligence within your marketing programs can analyze a lead and based on the data, send it to the right salesperson, increasing your company’s chances of closing a deal.

 - Rapid data collection.
 Chatbots are collecting data on the front end and interacting with customers in the way that humans do, allowing marketers to focus on high level strategy.

-- Your company is easier to find online.
+- Greater visibility online.
 Machine learning, coupled with effective keywording, can help customers more easily find your product or service on Google.

 - Optimization through segmentation.
 Marketers can segment customers based on data gathered from automated machine learning, helping to better optimize email and website communications.